EarthObservationSimulator/instrupy/docs/miscellaneous.rst

 The FOR is characterized in terms of a proxy-sensor setup.
 The proxy sensor setup is characterized by orientation (wrt the NADIR_POINTING frame) of the proxy-sensor and a spherical geometry (polygon/circle) specification of the proxy-sensor's field-of-view.
-This proxy-sensor setup allows to calculate all coverage opportunities by the satellite-sensor pair, taking into account the satellite and/or sensor maneuverability.
-Note that only CIRCULAR or RECTANGULAR shaped sensor FOV are permitted as inputs.
+This proxy-sensor setup allows to calculate all coverage opportunities by the (satellite + sensor) pair, taking into account the satellite and/or sensor maneuverability.
+Note that only CIRCULAR or RECTANGULAR shaped sensor FOV/ Scene FOV are permitted as inputs.

-Following maneuver categories are recognized: :code:`FIXED`, :code:`CIRCULAR`, :code:`SINGLE_ROLL_ONLY` and :code:`DOUBLE_ROLL_ONLY`.
+Following maneuver categories are recognized: :code:`CIRCULAR`, :code:`SINGLE_ROLL_ONLY` and :code:`DOUBLE_ROLL_ONLY`.
 All maneuvers are with respect to the NADIR_POINTING frame.

-1. :code:`"@type":"Fixed"`

-   This option is equivalent to specifying no-maneuver.
-The resulting FOR is a proxy-sensor instrument with the same orientation and FOV as the original input sensor.

-2. :code:`"@type":"CIRCULAR"`
+1. :code:`"@type":"CIRCULAR"`

     This maneuver option indicates that the pointing axis can be maneuvered within a circular region (corresponding to a specified angular diameter) *around* the z-axis (nadir-direction).
 The rotation about the pointing axis is unrestricted.